daiphuongngo/Multi-Version-NLP-Pipeline-for-Medical-Questions-Clustering-LSA-KMeans-to-BERT-Hybrid-Spectral/README.md

 ### v2.1.3 (BERT + tags + PCA + KMeans)

 v2.1.3 represents a refinement in embedding: I apply PCA on BERT vectors to compress semantic variance, then fuse with tag SVD vectors to create a lower-noise 100-dimensional feature space.
 KMeans is applied over this normalized space.
-Compared to v1.2.3, clustering becomes more stable, silhouettes improve modestly, cluster boundaries sharpen, and numerical behavior (diameter, inter-centroid separation) becomes more predictable.
+Compared to v1.2.3, clustering becomes more stable, silhouettes improve modestly, cluster boundaries sharpen and numerical behavior (diameter, inter-centroid separation) becomes more predictable.
 This sets the stage for more advanced manifold-aware clustering.

 ### v2.3.3 and v2.4.3 (BERT + tags → Nyström Spectral Embedding + MiniBatchKMeans)